personalnexus/ShUtilities/README.md

 * __ExceptionUtility__: makes testing with expected exceptions easier by allowing to test specific pieces of code (i.e. Actions) for expected exceptions
 * __PerformanceUtility__: basic performance tests using Systen.Diagnostics.Stopwatch
+* __TestTimeProvider__: an implementation of ITimeProvider whose time can be set to simulate progression of time in tests